Q: When should I take my pet chicken to the vet?

 - Your vet is available to provide support over the phone, and you always call before you self-treat your birds.
 If you're about to try something that won't work or could be dangerous for your flock, your vet can at least tell you what NOT to do.

 - You don't hesitate to take individual birds to the vet as needed.
-When you see injuries, lethargy, drooping wings, diarrhea, or other symptoms, you take them to the vet immediately.
+When you see injuries, lethargy, drooping wings, diarrhea, or other symptoms, you get them an appointment with a vet immediately.
 You know that hesitation can cause disease to spread rapidly through your flock and your vet can help keep that from happening.

 - You are constantly learning new things about caring for chickens, and your vet is a vital part of that education process.